Kawasaki LRV

 The Kawasaki Light Rail Vehicle (Kawasaki LRV), commonly referred to as the K-car, is a light rail vehicle manufactured by Kawasaki Heavy Industries and used for service on trolley lines operated by SEPTA.
 The Series 9000 is a streetcar that has been used on the SEPTA subway–surface trolley lines since 1980.
 The similar Series 100, which was manufactured at the same time, was also built for the Media–Sharon Hill Line.
-The K-cars were Kawasaki's first railroad cars for the American market.
+The K-cars were Kawasaki's first rail cars for the American market.

 Background

 Since the days of privately owned streetcars before the establishment of the publicly owned SEPTA, high-performance PCC streetcars built by J. G. Brill Company were used on Philadelphia's streetcars.
 A similar vehicle manufactured by the same company, the Brilliner, was also active.
 In 1975, a decade after SEPTA was established, 60 PCC cars were destroyed by a fire at the Woodland Carbarn.
 SEPTA soon leased streetcars from the Toronto streetcar system.
 However, since the 1970s, the aging streetcars began to break down, and SEPTA sought to replace them with modern streetcars.
 The US Standard Light Rail Vehicle (USSLRV) was considered for possible use on SEPTA, but it was rejected due to the many mechanical difficulties experienced by USSLRVs used on the Boston MBTA's Green Line and on Muni Metro in San Francisco as well as funding not being in place to acquire them if considered.
 In 1980, the first Series 9000 car, SEPTA 9000, was built by Kawasaki Heavy Industries according to SEPTA specifications.